-CIS 794 Internship: Computer Information SystemsPrerequisite: permission of the director of the appropriate graduate program and department head.
+ITC 794 Internship: Information Technology and CybersecurityPrerequisite: permission of the director of the appropriate graduate program and department head.

 In consultation with the coordinating professor, the student is engaged in first-hand experience with a business, organization, or other professional entity.
 A portfolio of assigned work shall be collected, examined and evaluated during the semester.

-CIS 796 Independent Study-Computer Information SystemsPrerequisite: permission of advisor.
+ITC 796 Independent Study-Information Technology and CybersecurityPrerequisite: permission of advisor.

 In consultation with the advisor, student selects, for intensive study, a specific area of concern related to the student's program, with emphasis on research.

-Study of topics in Computer Information Systems/Business Education.
+Study of topics in Information Technology and Cybersecurity.
 May be repeated to a maximum of six hours when topic varies.

 Independent research and study connected with the preparation of a thesis.